 The artistic tradition of the house continued when it became home to poet Lloyd Frankenberg and his wife, artist Loren MacIver.
 The pair became close friends with poet E. E. Cummings who also lived in the Village in Patchin Place, and poet Robert Lowell.

-On March 4, 1975 poet, critic and anthologist Lloyd Frankenberg died in the house on Perry Street at the age of 67.
-Loren MacIver lived on in the house until she died at the age of 90 on May 3, 1998.
-The artist whose work was exhibited in retrospectives in museums like the Whitney Museum of American Art, the Phillips Collection in Washington DC, and the Newport Harbor Museum once said “I never thought of painting as a career.
+On March 4, 1975, poet, critic and anthologist Lloyd Frankenberg died in the house on Perry Street at the age of 67.
+Loren MacIver lived on here until she died at the age of 90 on May 3, 1998.
+The artist, whose work was exhibited in retrospectives in museums like the Whitney Museum of American Art, the Phillips Collection in Washington DC, and the Newport Harbor Museum, once said “I never thought of painting as a career.
 I cannot tell you how casual it was.
 I never intended to be a painter.
 I just like to paint.”

 The house, today, is divided into two duplex apartments.
 The Federal-period interiors have been gutted and modernized, but the exterior retains its 1828 appearance.
 Through its charming doorway have passed some of America’s most talented artists, poets and writers.